intuit-archive/jenkins-cookbook/README.md

 Description
 ===========

+**!!!
+This project has been deprecated.
+We recommend you search the [Chef Supermarket ](https://supermarket.chef.io/) for a supported alternative !!!**

 Installs and configures Jenkins CI server & node slaves.
 Resource providers to support automation via jenkins-cli, including job create/update.

 Fork of (Heavy Water Jenkins cookbook)[https://github.com/heavywater/chef-jenkins].